disinformationalist/push_swap/README.md

 limit on how much larger a value can be in order to be considered, because we want to avoid the scenario of a very large number early on. for example we have 0 399 4 6 9 34 56, starting at 0 we would mark 399 and never be able to exceed it, even though we could make a full list from the remaining.

 How can we choose what values to use for how far we look ahead at a time?
-And what our max limit should be? it seems to be different what the best values are for different sets, so we try many and compare.
+And what our limit on the difference should be? it seems to be different what the best values are for different sets, so we try many and compare.
 For the limit it works well to take it as a fraction of the stack size, so we use SIZE / i, and vary i's value, and we look ahead j at a time and vary j's value.
 We try all combos of the two values i and j on the interval [2, 29], as this is already overkill for the range that will create good sets.
 So we check the 784(this is 28 * 28) possibilities and use